 There are five libraries on the UNLV campus.
 If you end up majoring in education, you will likely use two more than the others.
 You can access the UNLV Libraries databases and online resources from either, and you can activate your RebelCard at either library.

 Located on E Harmon Ave, Lied is the main campus library.
-Here you'll find access to our digital and physical collections, a variety of study spaces, a media lab, and more.
+Here you'll find access to our digital and physical collections, a variety of study spaces, a multimedia design lab, and more.
 Most education-related books can be found on the 4th floor.

 Located in the Carlson Education Building, the TDRL (formerly the CML) exists as a resource for teachers.
 It includes resources such as professional materials (books on lesson planning, classroom management, etc.); collections of children's literature, from picture books to young adult; and a teacher prep room (with a large-scale printer for posters).